-The NFA was started in 1982 and it is one of 4 US independent regulators.
+The NFA was started in 1982 and it is one of the four US independent regulators.
 These four include the NFA, CFTC, SEC, and FINRA.
 Since 2010 brokers who wish to offer services in the US market must hold US regulation from one of these bodies.
 Of these, the NFA is the primary market regulator within the United States market.
 There is a lot of collaboration between the NFA and the CFTC in particular when it comes to the regulation of forex, commodities, futures, and other derivatives products within the US market.

 If you are looking for a broker which is regulated in the US, then you may also want to look at CFTC regulated brokers for some excellent top broker choices.

-How the NFA works
+How does the NFA work?